Cambodia Dark Tourism & North Korea Liberation Day Combo

 Train group arrive at 6:45pm to an equally warm welcome.

-Drop by Sariwon City (Capital of North Hwanghae province) to walk in the local folkcustom park and view the city from the mountaintop pagoda.
+Drop by Sariwon City (capital of North Hwanghae Province) to walk in the local folk custom park and view the city from the mountain pagoda.

 Photo opportunity of the Monument to the Three Charters of National Reunification, standing over the Thongil Highway.

-Visit Mansudae Grand Monument to show our respects to the President Kim Il Sung and the Leader Kim Jong Il.
-(Optional extra- you can present flowers if you wish: 5 euros per bunch).
+Visit Mansudae Grand Monument – the two large bronze statues of President Kim Il Sung and Leader Kim Jong Il overlooking the city (Optional extra – you can present a bouquet of flowers for 5 euro).

 Pyongyang Metro!
 Ride from Stop 1 to Stop 2 then on to stop 6!
 Exiting to:

 The Arch of Triumph- The largest Victory Arch on the planet, it celebrates the victory over the Japanese and the return of the general Kim Il Sung to his home city.

 Visit Kwangbok department store – here we can buy locally made items and exchange our foreign currency into local DPRK Won!

 Juche Tower – The tallest stone tower in the world, it represents the eternally burning Korean Juche Ideology.